fillien/GitTP/README.md

     - create a private empty project in Koda.
     - publish the project to Koda.

-## Checkout from a specific commit
+## Fix a Bug and Cherry-Pick
+In this part, you’ll check out an earlier commit, fix a bug in a new branch, and use `git cherry-pick` to apply the fix to `main`.
+This simulates fixing a mistake from the past and bringing the solution forward without merging an entire branch.
 - ***Both***
-    - Find first commit hash:
+    - Look for a commit like "uncomment Step 2"
     ```bash
     git log1
     ```
-    - do a checkout from your first commit obtained in section "Commit and push" and give a name to this branch "addContent"
+    - Checkout that commit into a new branch:
     ```bash
-    git checkout -b addContent Hash (Hash: commit ID)
+    git checkout -b fix-subtract-bug Hash (Hash: commit ID)
     ```
-    - Chech files that you have in your repository
+    - Check files that you have in your repository
     ```bash
     ls
+    ```
+    - change `return a + b` in the `Step 2` of `TP.py` to `return a - b`
+    - save and run it
+    - commit it if it is right
+    ```bash
+    git add TP.py
+    git ci -m "fix subtract bug: change + to -"
+    ```
+    - Merge this ***commit*** to `main` branch
+    ```bash
+    git checkout main
+    git pull
+    git cherry-pick <fix-hash>
     ```
 2. Both uncomment "Step 7", and commit this modifications.
 ```